rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 2: Tournament format, standings, and tiebreaks

 #####2.1 Format
 This will be a Swiss System tournament of [TBD] rounds.
 A match win will score 1 point; a tie scores a half point; a loss or forfeit scores 0 points.

 ######2.1.1 Pairings
+After the registration deadline, the registered participants will be seeded according to the judgment of the tournament director.
+The first round will then be paired by a "top half vs bottom half" method: for example, if there are 10 participants then the #1 seed will be paired against the #6 seed, the #2 seed against the #7 seed, and so on.

-For the first round, matches will be paired according to the judgment of the tournament director.
-For subsequent rounds, teams will be paired at random against other teams with the same score of Won : Lost games.
+In subsequent rounds, partcipants will be paired at random against others with the same record of Won : Lost games.

 There will be no eliminations due to poor results or lost games.

 ######2.1.2 Double jeopardy